 NKJ Hebrews 11:6 But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.

-Belief that God exists is an obvious essential as well.
+Belief that the God of the bible exists is an obvious essential as well.

 NKJ 1 John 2:22 Who is a liar but he who denies that Jesus is the Christ?
 He is antichrist who denies the Father and the Son.

 That Jesus is the person identified as Christ is another essential.
-One might argue that the Trinity is essential as well (we see personal distinction in this passage, and the identification of the Son as God in other passages).
+One might argue that the Trinity is a kind of essential doctrine as well (we see personal distinction in this passage, and the identification of the Son as God in other passages).

-With regard to essential Christian doctrines, I would say that they may not be believed (there's room for ignorance), but they must not be denied (in the sense that there's no room for continued rebellion).
+With regard to some essential Christian doctrines, I would say that they may not be believed (i.e. there's room for ignorance), but they must not be denied (in the sense that there's no room for continued rebellion).
 In effect, I think there is room for ignorance, but not for rebellion on some of these kinds of doctrines.
-Some who are mentally handicapped may not grasp some essential doctrine, but it does not follow that they are in denial of it.
-A new believer in some distant country may not have heard of the doctrine of the Trinity carefully articulated, but they are not in denial of it.
-One might mention the complicated situation of infants as another example to distinguish between non-belief and denial.
+Some who are mentally handicapped may not grasp some essential doctrine, but it does not follow that they are in rebellious denial of it.
+A new believer in some distant country may not have heard of the doctrine of the Trinity carefully articulated, but they are not denying it in the sense of repudiating it.
+One might mention the complicated situation of infants as another example to distinguish between mere non-belief and rebellious denial.

-A Christian may further argue that there are some essentials that must be believed (God's existence, Jesus' deity etc.) but I would say that all of them, at least, must not be denied.
+A Christian may further argue that there are some essentials that must be believed (God's existence, Jesus' deity etc.) but I would say that all of them, at least, must not be rebelliously denied.
 As we discuss the differences between essential and non-essential doctrines, let us be careful to distinguish between affirmation and denial.
-When I was in bible college, I was fond of saying with respect to some essentials that "it may not be believed (or affirmed), but it must not be denied" in my conversations on the essentials.
+When I was in bible college, I was fond of saying with respect to some essentials that "it may not be believed (or affirmed), but it must not be denied" in conversation.
 May the readers of this post consider that maxim as well, as we consider different sorts of essential doctrines.
 Some of them must be believed in order to be saved (first class essentials), but a truly saved person may be ignorant of other essential doctrine (second class essentials), but not to the point of repudiating them as false.

 December 25, 2005